ElinaBoman/lucias_dog_walk_AB/README.md

 # Dog Walk AB

 Dog Walk AB is a personalized program for dog walking companies.
-This program will help user to keep trac of number of walks in a day for each dog.
+This program will help user to keep track of number of walks in a day for each dog.
 This program will also calculate the total price for each dog.
 By simply typing in the name of the dog the total price will be displayed.

 - Link to deployed project: